 Readmission is required if a student was previously matriculated but has been out for at least three consecutive semesters of study at SUNY Poly.
 It is also required for students who withdraw from all courses and then wish to enroll for the following semester.

-Students seeking readmission to SUNY Poly must file a Readmission Application to the Registrar’s Office along with a $30 readmission fee.
+Students seeking readmission to SUNY Poly must file a Readmission Application (online form) to the Registrar’s Office along with a $30 readmission fee.

 Readmission Application Deadlines: